grodno-city/media/README.md

 # media
-Media files concerns related to grodno-city organization and Grodno city
+Media files related to grodno-city organization and Grodno city